microsoft/vscode-wiki/Roadmap.md

 ## UX

-- Continue to incrementally improve presentation and behavior across the board.
+- [ ] Continue to incrementally improve presentation and behavior across the board.
 Examples include:
-   - :runner: Harmonize hovers, completion items, completion item details
+   - [ ] :runner: Harmonize hovers, completion items, completion item details
-   - :runner: Welcome page
+   - [ ] :runner: Welcome page
-   - :runner: Use tabs instead of the terminal dropdown
+   - [ ] Use tabs instead of the terminal dropdown
-- :runner: Revisit/review the first run experience for VS Code as well as newly installed extensions.
+- [ ] :runner: Revisit/review the first run experience for VS Code as well as newly installed extensions.
 For example, we want to reduce the number of notifications that are shown.
-- :runner: Touch and mobile support for VS Code in the browser
+- [ ] :runner: Touch and mobile support for VS Code in the browser
-- Investigate how users can express what they want to use VS Code for after they installed it.
+- [ ] Investigate how users can express what they want to use VS Code for after they installed it.
 For example, a user wants to develop a website with a Go backend, VS Code should provide light-weight guidance to get all the right extensions and configure them appropriately.

 ## Editor

-- :runner: Notebooks (for example Jupyter) have become a popular means in data science and education and are making their way into every corner of development.
+- [ ] :runner: Notebooks (for example Jupyter) have become a popular means in data science and education and are making their way into every corner of development.
 We'll explore how VS Code and the Monaco Editor can provide a rich notebook experience (deep language services, light-weight/simple debugging).
-- Investigate isolating the editor from misbehaving grammars
+- [ ] Investigate isolating the editor from misbehaving grammars
 - [x] Investigate support for semantic coloring
-- Investigate how to simplify the maintenance of textmate grammars
+- [ ] Investigate how to simplify the maintenance of textmate grammars
-- Expand 'inline' experiences
+- [ ] Expand 'inline' experiences
-   - Inset editing
+   - [ ] Inset editing
-   - Inline errors
+   - [ ] Inline errors
-   - :runner: Richer minimap
+   - [ ] :runner: Richer minimap
-   - :runner: Inline values (on by default, see debugging)
+   - [ ] :runner: Inline values (on by default, see debugging)
-- Smarter indent support (e.g. for Python)
+- [ ] Smarter indent support (e.g. for Python)
-- Prevent tooltips from getting into your way when editing
+- [ ] Prevent tooltips from getting into your way when editing
-- Support word-wrap in the diff editor
+- [x] Support word-wrap in the diff editor

 ## Languages

 - [x] Enable programming language extensions to provide support for call hierarchies.
-- Enable programming language extensions to provide support for type hierarchies.
+- [x] Enable programming language extensions to provide support for type hierarchies.
-- Improve support for workspace-level edits (an semantic unit comprised of name, location, and content manipulations across multiple files)
+- [ ] Improve support for workspace-level edits (an semantic unit comprised of name, location, and content manipulations across multiple files)
-   - :runner: Enable language extensions to participate in workspace edits such as rename or move.
+   - [ ] :runner: Enable language extensions to participate in workspace edits such as rename or move.
    - [x] Enable an one-step undo of complex workspace edits.
    - [x] Investigate how a user can preview workspace edits (e.g. preview the changes of a rename refactoring).
-- Incrementally improve support for nested languages.
+- [ ] Incrementally improve support for nested languages.
 This will be code changes on our side as well as samples and documentations.

 ### TypeScript